ylhyra/ylhyra_content/not_data/content/course/drafts/Er_að.md

 </vocabulary>

 ## The basic form of verbs
 The most basic form of a [[verb]], and the form always shown in dictionaries, is the form used in "to do", "to learn", and "to be".
 It is known as the [[infinitive]] form.
-Verbs on this form usually end with the letter "a":
+Verbs in this form usually end with the letter "a":

 *'''að''' gera = '''to''' do
 *'''að''' læra = '''to''' learn, '''to''' study